The Handbook of Dopamine

 3. Building an action circuit with nigrostriatal dopaminergic neurons and striatonigral neurons

-5. DA neuron connectomes: Inputs and outputs
+5. Dopamine neuron connectomes: Inputs and outputs

 Section 2: Dopamine neuron physiology and dopamine release regulation

-6. Electrical patterns of activity in dopamine midbrain neurons {i|in vivo}
+6. Electrical patterns of activity in dopamine midbrain neurons in vivo

 7. Computational modeling of midbrain dopamine neurons

-8. Axonal DA release: Molecular mechanisms
+8. Axonal dopamine release: Molecular mechanisms

-9. Somatodendritic DA release
+9. Somatodendritic dopamine release

-12. Beyond DA: Co-transmission by DA neurons
+12. Beyond dopamine: Cotransmission by dopamine neurons

-Section 3: Dopamine signalling: receptors, postsynaptic integration and plasticity
+Section 3: Dopamine signalling: Receptors, postsynaptic integration and plasticity

-14. DA receptor drugs and their applications
+14. Dopamine receptor drugs and their applications

 15. Postsynaptic integration and plasticity in the striatum